benhoyt/benhoyt.github.com/writings/2020-07-29-go-fs-embed.md

 filesystem and use it wherever <tt>FS</tt> is allowed.</p>

 <p>Much of the feedback on the Reddit discussion has been positive, and it
-seems like an interface of this kind is something developers want.
-However, one of the criticisms by several people is about the drawbacks of extension interfaces.
+seems like an interface of this kind is something that developers want.
+However, one of the criticisms made by several people is about the drawbacks of extension interfaces.
 "Acln0" <a href="https://www.reddit.com/r/golang/comments/hv976o/qa_iofs_draft_design/fys0w28/">summarized</a>
 the concerns:</p>